mcpt/learning/content/game-dev/part-ii/projectiles.md

 }
 ```

 This is the dead() method from the template code that identifies projectiles as ‘dead’.
 The `||` operator is the OR operator, which returns true if at least 1 condition is true.
-This means that if any of these three conditions are true, the method will return true.
-Inside the if block that identifies projectiles as dead, we remove the projectile from each of the ArrayLists.
-These ArrayLists store aspects of the projectiles.
-We must remember to decrement the loop counter `projectileID` when we remove elements from the ArrayLists we are iterating through so that we do not skip any elements.
+This means that if any of these three conditions are true, the method will return true, resulting in this projectile being removed.

 ### Balloon Hitting Special Effects